Rio Tinto Group (RIO) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Rio Tinto Group (RIO) is $82.68, which is $11.52 above the current market price.
-The public float for RIO is 1.43B, and currently, short sellers hold a 0.57% ratio of that float.
-The average trading volume of RIO on May 02, 2023 was 3.43M shares.
+The average price suggested by analysts for RIO is $82.68, which is $13.21 above the current market price.
+The public float for RIO is 1.43B, and currently, shorts hold a 0.57% of that float.
+The average trading volume for RIO on May 05, 2023 was 3.42M shares.

 RIO’s Market Performance

-RIO’s stock has seen a -2.00% decrease for the week, with a -7.25% drop in the past month and a -19.97% fall in the past quarter.
-The volatility ratio for the week is 1.62%, and the volatility levels for the past 30 days are at 1.52% for Rio Tinto Group The simple moving average for the past 20 days is -5.71% for RIO’s stock, with a -2.44% simple moving average for the past 200 days.
+RIO’s stock has seen a -3.49% decrease for the week, with a -8.14% drop in the past month and a -18.19% fall in the past quarter.
+The volatility ratio for the week is 1.43%, and the volatility levels for the past 30 days are at 1.51% for Rio Tinto Group The simple moving average for the last 20 days is -7.10% for RIO stock, with a simple moving average of -5.20% for the last 200 days.

 Stock Fundamentals for RIO